dssg/wikienergy/docs/README.md

 Terms
 -----
 We use the following terms throughout the documentation to refer to different aspects of appliance level energy usage.
+In general, items in the categories described below could be formed from sampled, generated, or disaggregated data.
 - ***[appliance trace](#the-appliancetrace-class)***: a sequence of consecutive average power measurements (usually in 15 minute itervals) for a specific appliance instance for an arbitrary length of time.
 Ex) Readings from Refrigerator 003